Robinson R44: Rotor failures

 On 19 February 2015, the New Zealand Civil Aviation Authority issued an Airworthiness Directive grounding 80 of the country's R44 helicopters after two people were killed in an accident traced to a particular type of main rotor blade, the P/N C016-7 or Dash 7, which a preliminary investigation determined had failed in flight.
 It was the second failure or partial failure in two months.
 This was the largest-scale grounding of any aircraft in New Zealand's history.
 The CAA determined through laboratory tests that the rotor blade had failed due to overload during the crash and was not the cause of the accident and the fleet was ungrounded on 24 February 2015.
 The CAA left the Airworthiness Directive requiring repetitive inspections in place, however.
 Director of Civil Aviation Graeme Harris stated, "We don't want to see any complacency amongst operators as there is still a concern with these blades and we are waiting on test results from the USA before we review the Airworthiness notice."
 Following the grounding in New Zealand, Australia's Civil Aviation Safety Authority (CASA) also grounded R44 helicopters with the same rotor blades.

+Former president of Chile

+On 6 February 2024 an R44 crashed into Ranco Lake near Lago Ranco, Los Ríos Region in Chile.
+Three of the four occupants survived, the fatality being ex-President of Chile Sebastián Piñera who was also the pilot of the helicopter.

+Isle of Wight crash

+On 25 August 2025 an R44 helicopter crashed during a flying lesson in a field near Ventnor on the Isle of Wight, England.
+The aircraft departed from Sandown Airport at approximately 9:00 AM, with four individuals on board (the pilot and three passengers).
+Three people were killed in the crash, while one survivor was seriously injured and airlifted to the Major Trauma Centre at University Hospital Southampton.

+Doncaster crash

+On 30 October 2025 an R44 helicopter crashed into a field in the village of Bentley in Doncaster, South Yorkshire.
+The cause of the crash and number of injuries are as of yet unknown.